josescasanova/fh-api/tutorials/tutorial-1/README.md

         template = JINJA_ENVIRONMENT.get_template('main.html')
         self.response.write(template.render(template_values))
 ```
+#### Create a Callback Handler
 The last thing we need to do is catch the callback from the Fancy Hands API.
 After every action from an assistant the app will recieve a callback from Fancy Hands with updates on the request.
 We also need to add the routing for "/callback".

+At the bottom of `main.py` add the following:

 ``` python
 class CallbackHandler(webapp2.RequestHandler):